Go1den/wordwhiz/README.md

 Backspace - Removes last typed letter

 # Mouse Controls
-Click a letter to add it the word.
+Click a letter to add it to the word.
 Click a word that's already in the answer board to have it automatically typed again.